What’s In A Goodbye

 But there is something more.
 Don Henrico’s is also known for its pizzas.
 And their top 2 must-try pizzas are here to rock your Italian cuisine experience – Don Henrico’s Supreme pizza and Seafood Romano pizza.

-Don Henrico’s Supreme pizza is a thick crust pizza topped with pepperoni, mushroom, ham, onions, beef, pineapple tidbits, black olives, bell pepper, homemade ricotta cheese and tasty cheese served with red sauce.
-What I particularly love about this pizza is that the toppings are not overwhelming and they pair just right with the not-so-thick crust.
+Don Henrico’s Supreme pizza is a thick-crust pizza topped with pepperoni, mushrooms, ham, onions, beef, pineapple tidbits, black olives, bell pepper, homemade ricotta cheese, and tasty cheese served with red sauce.
+What I particularly love about this pizza is that the toppings are not overwhelming, and they pair just right with the not-so-thick crust.

 Tin Ginete